fairagro/pilot-uc-textmining-metadata/code/README.md

 * [Bonares](Bonares): Includes code to download, manipulate and save metadata from OpenAgrar RDI.
 * [Pre-annotations](Pre-annoatations): This includes the pre-annotations and processing pipeline for the data downloaded from the resources.
 * [corpus_creation](corpus_creation): This includes the pipelines to generate the final csv and JSON files of the annotated corpus in train and test splits.
-* [Generate_annotations](Generate_annotations): This one includes a pilot code to use a trained model to generate annotations.

 ## Use Instructions